opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

   },
   "params": {
     "play_name": "Henry IV",
-    "page": 0,
+    "from": 10,
     "size": 10
   }
 }
 ```

 To improve the search experience, you can define defaults so that the user doesn’t have to specify every possible parameter.
-If the parameter is not defined in the `params` section, the default is used.
+If the parameter is not defined in the `params` section, Elasticsearch uses the default value.

 The syntax for defining the default value for a variable `var` is as follows: